rjmee3/2048_DRL/README.md

-# 2048 Capstone Project
+# 2048 Deep Reinforcment Learning
-The goal of this capstone project is to develop a machine learning algorithm to play the game 2048, and study it's performance.
+This is the repository for my spring 2024 capstone project.
+For this project, my goal is to utilize deep reinforcement learning to play the game 2048, study its performance, and compare methods of optimization.